-- "In April 2011 two US nuclear attack submarines participated in Ice Exercise (ICEX) 2011, operating under the Arctic ice."287 - Recently, in April 2016, US attack submarines Hampton and Hartford participated in Ice Exercise (ICEX) 2016.
-The US Navy determined that the primary objectives of submarine force readiness were met.288 - US SSBNs289 are assumed not to be specifically designed for Arctic deployment, according to analysts, and are not known to be deployed there, 290 but firm confirmation is not available. - Starting in 2031, 12 new SSBN(X) submarines will be introduced.
+- "Most of the approximately 53 US nuclear attack submarines [which do not now carry nuclear weapons since the September 1991 Bush-Gorbachev agreement 321] (but not the SSBNs [which do carry strategic range nuclear weapons]) are known to be able to operate under the Arctic ice and break through the ice from below; they regularly transit under the Arctic ice or break through the ice and surface near the North Pole."
+322 - US Navy Adm.
+Mark Ferguson commented that, due to decommissioning and budget decisions, that figure will drop to 41 by the late 2020s.323 - A research note on US SSNs in Canadian Arctic Waters from 1960-1986 confirms that SSNs did traverse Canadian Arctic waters, but also indicates that these were not secret voyages but taken "with the full knowledge and support of the Canadian government"324 - "In 2009 the United States deployed at least three submarines to the Arctic, including for the first time one of its newest Virginia class SSN submarines-the USS Texas."325 - "In April 2011 two US nuclear attack submarines participated in Ice Exercise (ICEX) 2011, operating under the Arctic ice."
+326 - Recently, in April 2016, US attack submarines Hampton and Hartford participated in Ice Exercise (ICEX) 2016.
+The US Navy determined that the primary objectives of submarine force readiness were met.327 - US SSBNs328 are assumed not to be specifically designed for Arctic deployment, according to analysts, and are not known to be deployed there, 329 but firm confirmation is not available. - Starting in 2031, 12 new SSBN(X) submarines will be introduced.
 "Each of these nuclear-powered vessels, the largest submarines the Navy has ever built, will carry up to 16 Trident ballistic missiles fitted with multiple nuclear warheads.
-All in all, this new submarine fleet is expected to deploy about 1,000 nuclear warheads 70 percent of the U.S. government's strategic nuclear weapons."291 It is not specified whether these submarines will be deployable in the Arctic.
+All in all, this new submarine fleet is expected to deploy about 1,000 nuclear warheads 70 percent of the U.S. government's strategic nuclear weapons."
+It is not specified whether these submarines will be deployable in the Arctic.